-Slavery was suffered among the Jews; but to steal and sell a man was punishable with death.
-If a man bought a Hebrew servant, the time of his service was not to exceed six years.
-Intermarriages took place between these servants and the families of their masters; and the betrothed maid was to be dealt with after the manner of daughters.
+for the same reasons that polygamy was, and the putting away their wives by writing a bill of divorcement.
+While the great law-giver did not at once abolish the practice, he brought it under modified restrictions.
+The stealing and selling a man was punishable with death.
+If a man bought a Hebrew servant, the time of his service was not to exceed Intermarriages took place between these sersix vears. vants and the families of their masters; and the betrothed maid was to be dealt with after the manner of daughters.
 The same restrictions were not, however, enjoined in relation to those bondmen who were bought of the heathen, until the days of the prophets, when they were commanded to break every yoke and let the oppressed go free.
-So, also, slavery exists in a modified form among the Indians west of the mountains, not generally, but only in the nations in the lower country.
-Slaves are bought; taken prisoners in war; taken in payment of debts, if they are orphans of the debtor; or taken in pledges.
+So also slavery exists in a modified form among the Indians west of the mountains, not generally, but only in the nations in the lower country.
+They are bought; taken prisoners in war; taken in payments of debts if they are orphans of the debtor: by selling themselves in pledges.
 They are put to the same service which women perform among those Indians who have no slaves.
-They are generally treated with kindness, live in the same dwelling with their masters, and often intermarry with those who are
+They are generally treated with kindness; live in the same dwelling with their masters, and often intermarry with those who are free.
+They are exempt from one cruel practice which their masters inflict upon their own children, the flattening of their heads. which those who own slaves assign for flattening their heads, is, that they may be distinguished from their slaves who have round heads.

-Polygamy is practised among the Indians, and with nearly the same regulations under which it was practised among the Jews.
+Polygamy is practised among the Indians, and with nearly the same regulations with which it was practised among the Jews.
 Though they do not write bills of divorcement and put away their wives, yet they send them away on slight occasions.
-But this brings no disgrace upon the woman's character, and generally she is soon married to another, and often as advantageously as before.
+But this brings no disgrace upon the woman's character, and generally she is soon married to another, and often as advantageously.

-Another resemblance between the Jews and the Indians is the division of their nations into tribes.
-The tribes of the children of Israel were the descendants of distinguished families, and their government was patriarchal.
+Another resemblance between the Jews and the Indians

+is the division of their nations into tribes.
+The tribes of the children of Israel were the descendants of distinguished families and their government was patriarchal.
 The tribes among the Indians are constituted much in the same way.
-Some important personage gains an influence, numbers become attached to him, and though they do not separate from their nation, nor at once become a distinct tribe, yet they are denominated a band, and these bands in many cases grow up into tribes.
+Some important personage gains an influence, numbers became attached to him; and though they do not separate from their nation, nor at once become a distinct tribe, yet they are denominated a band, and these bands in many cases grow up into tribes.

-There are two considerations which should not be passed over, and which are against the supposition of the Indians being of Jewish origin.
+There are two considerations which should not be passed over, and which are against the evidences of the Indians being of Jewish origin.
 One is, that they have no sacrifices.
-In this they not only differ from that nation, but also from all other nations of the earth which are not under the influence of the light of the gospel.
-If they are of Jewish descent, it is strange that they have not continued the practice of offering sacrifices, and especially when there is so general a propensity among men, particularly among the heathen, to resort to sacrifices to atone for their sins.
-Whatever truth there may be in the statements that the Indians east of the Rocky Mountains offer up sacrifices, yet I have not found the least trace of evidence that the Indians of the west do so.
+In this they not only differ from that nation, but also from all other nations of the earth, who are not under the influence of the light of the gospel.
+If they are of Jewish descent, it is strange that they have not continued the practice of offering up sacrifices, and especially when there is so general a propensity among men, particularly among the heathen, to resort to sacrifices to atone for their sins.
+Whatever of truth there may be in the statements that the Indians east of the Rocky Mountains offer up sacrifices, yet I have not found the least traces of evidence that the Indians of the west do so.